1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To manage port opening from the Manager:

-- Click on Security in the left side menu.
+- Click on Security in the left sidebar.

-- Click on Opening of ports in the left side menu.
+- Click on Port Opening in the left sidebar.

-It is possible to put only one IP or host per line, and only one port per rule.
+It is only possible to set one port per rule, and only one IP / host per field:

-By indicating an IP or a host, the connection will only be allowed in these cases:
+By specifying an IP or a host, the connection will only be allowed in these cases:

-Same for "Type" connection, if the protocol used for the connection is not that specified in the rule, the connection is not allowed.
+Same for the "Type" of connection, if the protocol used for the connection is not the one specified in the rule, the connection is not allowed.

 Open the outgoing port 25 globally

-With a Cloud Server, to open this port to the whole world, contact Infomaniak support justifying your request.
+With a Cloud Server, to open this port to the world, contact Infomaniak support and justify your request.

-Once accessed to the port opening tool, you will find the list of ports opened by default on the page.
+Once you have accessed the port opening tool, you will find the list of default open ports on the page.

-With a Cloud Server, to close some of the ports listed, contact Infomaniak support justifying your request.
+With a Cloud Server, to exceptionally close some of the listed ports, contact Infomaniak support and justify your request.

-The display can sometimes be done on several pages:
+The display may sometimes be spread over several pages:

 MySQL ports